dimitrmo/merfix/README.md

 # merfix

-Remove EXIF from supported image with the power of love and wasm.
+Remove EXIF from supported images with the power of love and wasm.

 ## Requirements